• Home

 And so you must back up your work.

-• In addition, a rebootable external hard drive isn't a bad idea, if you remember to back up and if you keep it in a secure, fire-and-flood-proof box.
+• In addition, a re-bootable external hard drive isn't a bad idea, if you remember to back up and if you keep it in a secure, fire-and-flood-proof box.
 Those are too many ifs.

 • Bonus: Name your external hard drive Dat Ass, so you can always back 'Dat Ass' up.

-7. Be Happy.
+7. Be a decent human.

-Living your life as a miserable, misunderstood writing genius may seem romantic and artsy, but nope.
+Living your life as a miserable, bitter, misunderstood writing genius may seem romantic and artsy, but nope.
 It's just miserable.

-Then, from your balanced, healthy platform: take care and take risks.
+Then, from your balanced, healthy platform, take care and take risks.

 A